astrandb/miele/README.md

 ### Preferred download method

-- Use HACS, add this repo as a custom repository and install Miele integration.
+- Use HACS, search for Miele integration and install it.
 - Restart Home Assistant

 ### Manual download method